Lotfollahi-lab/nichecompass/README.md

 # Autotalker

-(c) Talavera-López Lab
+## Copyright
+This tool is developed in the Talavera-López Lab of the Institute of Computational Biology, Helmholtz Munich.
+The copyright holder for this project is Talavera-López Lab.
+All rights reserved.

+The tool will be open sourced once published.

+## Poster
-Poster: see /poster/autotalker_poster.png
+see /poster/autotalker_poster.png